 Columbus Day: Celebration of Christopher Columbus for discovering the continent of the Americas.

 Veteran’s Day: Remembering the veterans of the U.S. military.
-A moment of silence at 11:00 am honors veterans killed in the U.S. military during war.
+A moment of silence at 11:00 am honors veterans killed in the U.S. military during the war.

 Thanksgiving Day: Celebration of the autumn harvest.
 Commonly celebrated as a family and giving thanks, with a family dinner serving turkey.